 Wrestling is a Tier 3 event.
-Competition begins as a single elimination tournament within each weight class.
+Competition begins as a round robin competition within each weight class.
 Top wrestlers from each class advance to the Regimental Tournament.
 The Company Regimental Champion is the team that posts the highest total score and Individual Regimental Champions are wrestlers who win their class.
 This is a two-day only competition; no provision will be made for special leave, special orders, class conflict, Corps Squad practice, etc.

 Desired roster size is two (2) wrestlers per company.
 Advance sign-up (i.e., weigh-in) is required.
 Wrestlers will be assigned to an appropriate class after all competitors have weighed in.
 Anticipate eight (8) classes for men and six (6) for women.
 Desired roster size is two wrestlers per company.
 Varsity wrestlers who have been on Corps Squad for 21 or more days this academic year are not eligible to compete.